WHENEVER I FEEL LIKE IT

 near Washington DC in December 2014 and video previews of

-more exciting (to me) is an original show based on the classic,
+and even more exciting (to me) is an original musical based on the classic,

 groundbreaking and wonderful, ever popular Jackie Gleason sitcom